marcopereira5/jogodoquatro-negamax/README.md

 ```

 <br>
-Atualização do tabuleiro com a jogada do utilizador
+Atualização do tabuleiro com a jogada do utilizador:

 ```lisp
  Tabuleiro (Ultimo a jogar - Jogador)
  ((BRANCA QUADRADA ALTA OCA) 0 0 0)